ST44

 When first prototype of M62 heavy diesel freight locomotive was completed in Lugansk in 1964, no-one probably could predict that this was the birth of one of the most widely used and popular European diesels, destined to achieve a sort of cult status among some railway fans.

-The whole story began with a decision of CMEA (Council for Mutual Economic Aid), who tried – often in vain – to rationalize production of various kinds of machinery and industrial equipment in the former East European block.
-Railway stock was, of course, also included in such considerations – partly, or perhaps primarily, due to its military role in future conflict – and it was decided to concentrate production of heavy diesel road locomotives in the USSR.
-Such machine, the TE10, was already in production at Kharkov works, but this 138-tonne, 3000 hp locomotive was considered too heavy for possible customers, so a new design had to be developed.
-General layout remained, however, the same.
-The task was entrusted to the Lugansk (then Voroshilovgrad) diesel locomotive works, founded in 1896 to manufacture steam locomotives (now JSC Luganskteplovoz, Ukraine).
-First orders came from Hungarian state railways (MÁV) – hence the M62 designation, conforming to MÁV system, but subsequently retained also for machines used in the USSR and elsewhere.
-MÁV were in a bad need for heavy freight diesels, following the failure of the indigenous V601 design in 1958.
-History has it that in fact everything had started from MÁV order for a small batch of twenty NOHAB freight diesel locomotives (designated M61) – a challenge that ‘Big Brother’ had to meet!
-Two prototypes (M62-1 and M62-2), built in 1964, were intended for tests and fitted with 1524 mm trucks.
-Production for foreign customers started in 1965.
+It was soon realized that M62 had a potential that far exceeded the needs of MÁV.
+Now-forgotten CMEA (Council for Mutual Economic Aid) tried – often in vain – to rationalize production of various kinds of machinery and industrial equipment in the former East European bloc.
+Motive power was, of course, also included in such considerations – partly, or perhaps primarily, due to its military role in future conflict – and it was decided to concentrate production of heavy diesel mainline locomotives in the USSR.
+M62 production for foreign customers other than MÁV started in 1965.
 Despite being intended mainly for export, some machines were also built for Soviet railways and industrial operators, but their number, compared to other types, was not very large; they were designated M62S (M62C in Russian script), but in practice the suffix S was omitted.
 More ‘typical’ Soviet designation TE112 (TЭ112 in Russian script), wherein ‘T’ stood for diesel locomotive and ‘E’ for electric transmission, was proposed, but never used.
-According to some Russian sources, production and distribution of these locomotives was under military control, as – due to easy conversion to European gauge – they were intended for immediate mobilization in a case of a war in Europe; confirmation is, however, lacking.
+According to some Russian sources, decision to order M62s for Soviet operators was taken following the intervention in Czechoslovakia: it was realized that it was the sole domestic design already in production that fitted the European vehicle gauge!
+Production and distribution of these locomotives was thus under military control: they could be easily fitted with European gauge trucks and intended for immediate mobilization in a case of a war in Europe.
+Hopefully they will never see one.

 A twin version of the M62 – logically designated 2M62 – was also developed at Lugansk and went into production in 1976.
 This locomotive was intended as a replacement for the obsolescent twin-section TE3 freight diesel, production of which was terminated in 1973.
 Total output was 1649 units (some sources give 1650 or 1653), including the improved version 2M62U, which appeared in 1987 and featured improved trucks, increased fuel capacity and modified exhaust silencers.
 These machines, intended for heavy freight trains, still remain in service in Russia and ex-Soviet republics, but have never been used abroad, except for Mongolia and ten examples, temporarily leased to Iran from Ukraine in 1988.
 2M62K (one example) is 2M62 retrofitted with the D49 diesel engine; similar conversion of 2M62U is designated 2M62UK (at least eight examples).
 104 (some sources give 99) examples of 3M62U triple-unit monster, which appeared in 1986, were also delivered to SŽD, plus three 3M62Ps for use at Baikonur space center (now in Kazakhstan).
 Designation 3M62UK has been applied in 2008 for locomotives fitted with D49s during major overhauls – until now (late 2009) at least four.